-Explore seaside Mamallapuram on a bicycle tour, pedalling to the eight-century Shore Temple and incredible seventh-century stone carving known as Arjuna’s Penance..
+Explore seaside Mamallapuram on a bicycle tour, pedalling to the eighth-century Shore Temple and incredible seventh-century stone carving known as Arjuna’s Penance..
 Carve through the iridescent hills of Ootacamund (Ooty) on the vintage Nilgiri Mountain Railway, then visit a lush tea plantation..
-Spot tigers, elephants, sloths and birds on safaris and nature walks in three of India’s wildlife viewing hotspots – Mudumalai, Periyar and Ranthambhore national parks..
+Spot tigers, elephants, sloths, and birds on safaris and nature walks in three of India’s wildlife viewing hotspots – Mudumalai, Periyar, and Ranthambhore national parks..
 Cruise the winding backwaters of Kerala and further immerse yourself in life on the water with an island homestay in this idyllic region.

 Breakfast Included: 7 Lunches Included: 4 Dinner Included: 5

 Your Indian adventure starts today in Kochi with a welcome meeting at 6 pm.
 If you arrive in Kochi early, there are plenty of things to see and do.
 Once an important spice-trading centre, Kochi has been under Portuguese, Dutch and British rule at various times throughout history.
 Explore with one of our Urban Adventures or wander down to the shore and seek out the huge Chinese fishing nets dotted along the coast of Fort Cochin.